 1. Implement a company-wide policy on document security

-If you don’t already have it, create a clear policy on confidential documents sharing for your employees that include the dos and don’ts when handling sensitive information, when working remotely.
+If you don’t already have it, create a clear policy on confidential documents sending for your employees that include the dos and don’ts when handling sensitive information, when working remotely.
 Specify the security measures that need to be followed, such as only storing and sending documents using an encrypted cloud storage or monitor activities on sensitive documents.

 When followed, these measures will help your team to have an efficient workflow and keep confidential documents secure while working from home.